wolliq/flask-rest-lsh/README.md

 ```

-if in the neighbours we have more accepted than refused the company is scored as accepted.
+If in the neighbours we have more accepted than refused the company is scored as accepted.

 The app will respond to the /score endpoint with a human readable answer such as:
 ```